FonazzaStent/Txt2melody/README.md

 # Txt2melody
-converts text to a melody and saves it in a MIDI file The program will convert a text into a melody and save it in a standard MIDI file, playable on any computer and importable into any MIDI enabled DAW, scoring or music production software.
+Converts text to a melody and saves it in a MIDI file The program will convert a text into a melody and save it in a standard MIDI file, playable on any computer and importable into any MIDI enabled DAW, scoring or music production software.
 Requires Python installed and the MIDIUtil library.
 After downloading the latest Python version from www.python.org and installing it, add the Python directory to your PATH environment variable and install the MIDIUtil library through the following command: